jeffreyjackson/JJSubscriptionManager/README.md

 #### What is it?

--  JJSubscriptionManager is a drop in singleton used for managing autorenewable subscriptions, a type of in-app purchase for iOS.
+-  JJSubscriptionManager is a drop-in singleton used for managing autorenewable subscriptions, a type of in-app purchase for iOS.

 #### Which iOS versions?